 The thing I have enjoyed most during my English Literature A' level has been learning about the historical context around each of the texts we have studied.
-I would advise any considering coming to study at Lymm to take responsibility for your learning, try to always get ahead and don't be scared to ask for help.
+I would advise anyone that is considering coming to study at Lymm to take responsibility for their learning, try to always get ahead and don't be scared to ask for help.